 EMDR, or Eye Movement Desensitisation and Reprocessing, is a specialised form of psychotherapy designed to support processing of difficult experiences and issues.
 Originally developed to support people with PTSD, EMDR is now used for many different types of difficulties and is recommended for processing traumatic memories.

-During processing sessions, the therapist uses bilateral stimulation through eye movements, physical tapping, or listening to sounds.
-This keeps the all parts of the brain online and allow memories to be fully processed.
+During processing sessions, the EMDR therapist uses bilateral stimulation of moving left to right through eye movements, physical tapping, or listening to sounds.
+This movement keeps the all parts of the brain online and allows for memories to be fully processed.
 In this way, EMDR aims to remove the emotional charge of the memory and stop it from causing distress in the present.

 EMDR requires specific training and specialist skills to deliver it safely.
-Lizzy completed their training with Richman EMDR Training; is working towards their accreditation; and is registered with the EMDR Association UK.
+I have completed my EMDR training with Richman EMDR Training and am registered with the EMDR Association UK.
 To find out more about EMDR, please visit the EMDR Association UK and Ireland website.

 The Trauma-Informed Approach in Therapy

 A trauma-informed approach is informed by psychology, neuroscience, attachment, and trauma theories.
-The trauma-informed model steps away from labelling people as problems and instead looks to understand how current distress and mental health issues are affected by what has happened in their lives.
+The trauma-informed model steps away from labelling people as problems and instead looks to understand how current distress and mental health issues are adaptions to what has happened in their lives.

-This approaches involves understanding and working with the nervous system to create a felt sense of safety to facilitate emotional recovery.
-It aim to support a person to gain a better understanding of what is interfering with daily life and discover new ways of dealing with this.
+This approaches involves understanding and working with these adaptions and working with the nervous system to create a felt sense of safety to facilitate the change a person wants.
+It aims to support a person to gain a better understanding of what is interfering with daily life and discover new ways of dealing with this.

-Lizzy uses Judith Herman's 3 phases model which starts with stabilising any difficulties e.g. anxiety, flashbacks, panic attacks, depression, sleep issues, etc., by building up emotional regulation strategies and creating a felt level of safety.
-The focus then moves to processing what causes issues and supporting a person to take care of their needs, environment, and relationships.
+I use Judith Herman's 3 phases model which starts with stabilising any difficulties (e.g. anxiety, flashbacks, panic attacks, depression, sleep issues, etc.) by building up emotional regulation strategies and creating a felt level of safety.
+The focus then moves to processing root cause of any issues and supporting a person to take care of their needs, environment, and relationships.

 To find out more about trauma informed practice, please click here to visit for more information about the Power Threat Meaning Framework or the Scottish Government website

-Lizzy will then offer a day or so following this for you to reflect on whether it feels like a good fit, and if so, then send out the documents to get started.
+I will then offer a day or so following a consultation for you to reflect on whether it feels like a good fit, and if you wish to go ahead, send out the documents to get started.

 If you would like to start working together, your first few appointments